A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Model Validation

 Our deep mantle contains a density jump at 2650 km associated with the transition of (Mg,Fe)SiO$_3$ perovskite to (Mg,Fe)SiO$_3$ post-perovskite that is not included in REM1D.
 Although no 2650 km density jump appears to exist within Earth's interior, this depth is near the top of the well-attested $D^{\prime\prime}$ layer, a region where the slope of wave velocities with depth abruptly changes \citep{MoulikEkstrom2025b}.
 This change in velocities has been associated with the perovskite to post-perovskite phase transition, in agreement with our results \citep{TsuchiyaTsuchiya2004}.
 However, it also has been argued that this change could also result from a magma ocean at the base of Earth's mantle that either still exists or has since solidified and left behind a layer enriched in light elements \citep{LabrosseHernlund2007,HuDeng2024}.

-The lack of a density jump in Earth's interior despite the phase transition between perovskite and post-perovskite could be the result of chemical stratification (whose existence is evidenced by the lowermost mantle's changing value of $K^\prime$) that depresses densities in Earth's lowermost mantle \citep{MoulikEkstrom2025b}, a phenomenon not captured by our model's uniform elemental (not not species) composition.
+The lack of an observed density jump corresponding to the $D^{\prime\prime}$ layer despite the phase transition between perovskite and post-perovskite could be the result of chemical stratification (whose existence is evidenced by the lowermost mantle's changing value of $K^\prime$) that depresses densities in Earth's lowermost mantle \citep{MoulikEkstrom2025b}, a phenomenon not captured by our model's uniform elemental (not not species) composition.
 Post-perovskite could also not be a universal feature in the lowermost mantle and only appear at certain locations with the right temperatures and compositions \citep{Houser2007,MoulikEkstrom2025b}.

 It is also possible that post-perovskite does not form in Earth's lowermost mantle or forms less readily than our model predicts for one of two reasons.
 First, elements such as aluminum that are not considered here could push the pressure at which a system becomes pure post-perovskite sufficiently high that the transition does not occur in Earth's interior \citep{CatalliShim2009,StixrudeLithgow-Bertelloni2024}.
 Second, the increase in temperature in our model between the mantle and the core happens instantaneously at the top of the core, whereas in reality the lowermost regions of the mantle have a super-adiabatic temperature curve.
 This makes it more difficult for post-perovskite to form, potentially causing a double transition in which post-perovskite forms at some depth and then returns to perovskite at even greater depths \citep{HernlundLabrosse2007}.